 Find Your Home, Let Your Realtor Help You Determine The Right Price & Make An Offer

 Contrary to what most buyers tend to believe, lowballing a seller will not help them purchase a home for a cheaper price.
-Many sellers get offended and become very difficult to negotiate with after receiving an extremely low offer. *We have seen many sellers reject low offers OR spitefully counter back with just $500 less than listing price.
+Many sellers get offended and become very difficult to negotiate with after receiving an extremely low offer. *We have seen many sellers reject low offers OR spitefully counter back just a few dollars less than listing price.

 Review The Property Condition Disclosures